 Note: Additional behavioral assays not listed in the table above can be developed on an as-needed basis.

-In addition to the testing described above, in vitro assays and predictive safety assessments are available, including in silico computational toxicology, a comprehensive in vitro proarrhythmia assay (CiPA) to predict cardiac risk, the Ames test to predict mutagenicity, and cytochrome P450 assays to predict potential drug interactions.
-Such testing can be used to facilitate lead selection and optimization and to de-risk potential development candidates.
+In addition to the testing described above, predictive safety assessments are available, including in silico computational toxicology, in vitro off-target profiling, a comprehensive in vitro proarrhythmia assay (CiPA) to predict cardiac risk, the Ames test to predict mutagenicity, and cytochrome P450 assays to predict potential drug interactions.
+Beyond these assessments, preclinical assays including X-ray crystallography, drug metabolism, and pharmacokinetics are available through other DTMC resources and can be considered on an “as needed” basis.
+Taken together, this testing can be used to facilitate lead selection, facilitate lead optimization, and to de-risk potential development candidates.

 Compound evaluation is conducted through NIDA contracts and interagency agreements that are blinded as to compound identity or source and is free of charge to compound submitters.
 Test results are considered confidential and complete reports and data tables are forwarded to submitters, who retain all rights to the data.